AVSystem/Anjay-freertos-client/README.md

 ```

 You can then press any key on your keyboard to enter the configuration menu.
 After that, you'll see a few configuration options that can be altered and persisted within the flash memory for future bootups.

+## Module persistence

+This application features persistence of Security object, Server object and
+client's Attribute Storage to retain configuration of those modules over power
+cycles, to e.g. keep bootstrapped server configuration.

+To enable module persistence, set "Use module persistence" option to `y` in
+shell config menu.
+Application will attempt to load those modules from
+non-volatile memory.
+Configuration of those modules from shell will be ignored,
+unless the application fails to restore the state from the memory.

+The persisted state of aforementioned modules may be cleared using "Clear module
+persistence" option.

+## SIM Bootstrap (commercial feature)

+`STM32L496G-DISCO-BG96` project now features the **SIM Bootstrap** that allows
+bootstrapping the device using the SIM Smartcard. **This feature is available
+only with releases of Anjay that include the *bootstrapper* commercial
+feature.** To use the SIM Bootstrap feature, define `USE_SIM_BOOTSTRAP` in the
+`STM32L496G-DISCO-BG96` project settings and make sure that the
+`ANJAY_WITH_MODULE_BOOTSTRAPPER` and `ANJAY_WITH_MODULE_SIM_BOOTSTRAP` options
+are enabled in `Application/Inc/anjay/anjay_config.h`.